 A single dental implant can replace one tooth for about $1,500 – $5,000.
 This broad price range is due to the many factors influencing the total cost.
 (It may even cost more or less than that.)
 The current state of your oral health, dental insurance coverage, and the types of materials used will all affect your out-of-pocket cost.

-Replacing your tooth with a dental implant-supported crown is the best option for your health and aesthetic reasons.
+Replacing your tooth with a dental implant-supported crown is the best option for health and aesthetics.
 Contact Dr. Patel in Hoffman Estates, IL to schedule a consultation by requesting an appointment online.

 To learn more about our dental implant services, see: